rsmp-nordic/rsmp_core/sphinx/source/applicability/basic_structure.rst

 - An alarm is acknowledged
 - An alarm is being suspended / un-suspended

-An acknowledgment of an alarm does not cause a single alarm event to be acknowledged but all alarm events for the specific object with the associated alarm code id.
+An acknowledgement of an alarm does not cause a single alarm event to be acknowledged but all alarm events for the specific object with the associated alarm code id.
 This approach simplifies both in implementation but also in handling - if many alarms occur on the same